Connect string reference

 | End-to-end durable acknowledgement | ingress | request_durable_ack=on | durable_ack_keepalive_interval_millis |

-| Tune ingress reconnect budget | ingress | — | reconnect_initial_backoff_millis, reconnect_max_backoff_millis, reconnect_max_duration_millis |
+| Tune ingress reconnect budget | ingress | — | reconnect_initial_backoff_millis, reconnect_max_backoff_millis, reconnect_max_duration_millis (any of these also implies initial_connect_retry=on) |

-| Retry initial connect | ingress | initial_connect_retry=on or =async | reconnect_* |
+| Retry initial connect in background | ingress | initial_connect_retry=async | reconnect_* |

 Fast close() without drain | ingress | close_flush_timeout_millis=0 | — |